 VISSIM simulation modelling of predicted delays to pedestrians and motorists found generally no notable effect on total personal delay caused by possible rule changes.

 Overall, implementing a rule change in NZ appears to be possible, and the implications of this are discussed further.

 Glen Koorey co-authored this paper with University of Canterbury BE(Hons) student Courtney McCrostie and presented it at the 2015 IPENZ Transportation Conference in Christchurch.
-Following this, NZ Transport Agency are currently investigating the feasibility of introducing changes to the existing pedestrian rules.
+Following this, ViaStrada worked with NZ Transport Agency to investigate the feasibility of introducing changes to the existing pedestrian (and cycling) rules.

 IPENZ Transportation Group Conference, Christchurch